IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-2/README.md

-# Data Visualization with Data Refinery
+# Data Visualization and Data Refinery

 Let's take a quick detour to the *Data Refinery* tool.
 Data Refinery can quickly filter and mutate data, create quick visualizations, and do other data cleansing tasks from an easy to use user interface.